ryogrid/nostrp2p/README.md

   - Client (Nostr)
     - Almost same role with one of Nostr but its communication protocol between server is little bit different
       - In current plan, transport is REST and data is encoded to binary.
 Not websocket and Not JSON text
     - Client which is used by User-A only accesses to a server which is managed by the user only
+  - In all design
+    - Microbrogging application specific
+      - This means architecture and protcorl of NostrP2P is not for general purpose unlike Nostr
 - Common point with (general) Nostr
   - Data structure of event data is almost same
   - Key pair format and signing method are same
   - Specification like kind number is same if it is for same functionality (at least for now)
   - Functionality realization led by Clients
     - (flexibility may be low compared with general Nostr...)

 ## Build
 ```bash